vmware/vmware-aria-operations-integration-sdk/docs/troubleshooting_and_faq.md

     If `mp-build` doesn't prompt for a tag for the container repository, open the `config.json` file in the project's root directory, then replace the key-value of `container_repository` with the tag.

-### How can I set up a Management Pack that uses a private container registry?
+### How can I set up a private container registry for my project?

 VMware Aria Operations only supports anonymous pulling of images, however, cloud proxies lookup images locally before attempting to pull.